Will the Taliban restrict internet access in Afghanistan? | DW | 30.08.2021

 The company also joined Twitter and LinkedIn in making changes to their social media platforms in Afghanistan so that users' digital histories and social connections are better protected.

-"I'm guessing they don't have the high level of sophistication that it would take to implement something like the 'great firewall' in China," said Malory.
+"I'm guessing they don't have the high level of sophistication that it would take to implement something like the 'great firewall' in China," said Madory.

 The Taliban have continued to insist that certain rights to free expression and women's rights will be respected.